|

 psychiatric ward.

-At a ward conference on her case, about four weeks after
+At a ward conference on her case, about four weeks after her psychiatric

-admission, it was predicted by ward staff that, unless carefully guarded,
+admission, it was predicted by ward staff that, unless carefully guarded, the

 patient would take every opportunity to escape the hospital and follow